slowayy/blog/README.md

-For navbar i used this video for development https://www.youtube.com/watch?v=2DVkNvVcQAU
+For navbar i used this video for help https://www.youtube.com/watch?v=2DVkNvVcQAU

 💅